 You have saved up for years and you have a rough (or exact) idea of what kind of house you want.
-Before you sign on the dotted line check out our top 5 tips to know before you get your mortgage.
+Before you sign on the dotted line check out our top 5 tips to know before you get your first mortgage.
 You’ll feel confident that you are set to take the first step of the property ownership ladder.

 What are the most important tips you must know when getting a new mortgage?

 With thousands of deals that seemingly have unique benefits and offer and lots of real estate jargon to digest, it would be understandable if you get lost in the mortgage maze.

 This list of the top five tips you should know about your mortgage explains the basics you need to know to be properly equipped to know the ideal mortgage deal for you especially if this is your first mortgage.

 1. Planning Ahead Is Smart

 Just as you would when buying a car, planning ahead is very important.
 When considering a mortgage loan you must understand what’s involved, what you need to do, what to avoid, and what kind of loan arrangement would be ideal for you.
 You can also double-check how much you have saved and how much money you can get from other sources for deposit.
 Start researching and comparing the neighborhoods in which you want to buy your house.

 Planning ahead is also a great way to set the bar before shopping around.
 This will help you avoid wasting time on mortgages and properties that are out of your range.
 It is at this stage of getting a mortgage loan that you will understand the difference between advertised and actual loan prices and fees.
 You will also learn the benefits and risks of various loan options.
 At this stage you should know what your credit score is and if need be work on improving your score rating.
 It’s a good idea to also start clearing any outstanding debts no matter how small they may be to help with your credit rating.